RainMaker1707/C2_prompt/prompt/promptV2.md

 7. I will generate the output

-# Examples of possible output
+# Examples of possible output if device seems infected
 ```md
 # Devices seems infected
 **Suspected framework:** sliver